tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VECTOR.md

 '
 ```

+### Other Data Source
+TigerGraph supports various ways to load data, including loading from cloud storage and parquet file format.

-Other data formats are also supported by TigerGraph.
-Please refer to https://docs.tigergraph.com/tigergraph-server/4.1/data-loading/ for various ways to load data.
+Please refer to https://docs.tigergraph.com/tigergraph-server/4.1/data-loading/ for more details.

 ## Python Integration
 TigerGraph's Python integration is done via pyTigerGraph mainly using the following functions: